robertmaxwilliams/max-website/bio.md

+Hi!
+I'm Max Williams.
+I program computers, sometimes they even do things.
+I think the most beneficial thing to do with my life is contribute to AI safety/AI alignment research.
+The most interesting (and most harmful) thing I could do is to research AI technology with no regard to safety.

 # Current Stuff

 ## Undergraduate at UofL

 I'm studying Computer Engineering and Computer Science, with a Math minor.
-While I tend to learn more in my own projects than in curriculum, I also know I wouldn't be able to do it without the scheduled and mandated learning environment filled with skilled professors and deadlines.
+While I tend to learn more in my own projects than in curriculum, I also know I wouldn't be able to do it without the scheduled and mandated learning environment filled with deadlines and skilled professors.

 ## Research Project